 Professional gamblers report their results on Schedule C. In addition to the gambling losses that all gamblers can deduct, professional gamblers can also deduct business-type expenses.
 This includes things like travel expenses and educational materials.
 They pay self-employment tax on any net winnings.

 But, in gambling, you win some and you lose some.
 Prior to tax reform, gamblers could deduct business-type expenses that exceeded their winnings to generate net operating losses.
-But, the TCJA amended Section 165(d) to clarify that total gambling expenses, including business-type expenses, are now limited to income from gambling.
+But, the TCJA amended Sec.
+165(d) to clarify that total gambling expenses, including business-type expenses, are now limited to income from gambling.

 Tax professionals should be aware that some states, including Connecticut, Illinois, Indiana and Wisconsin, do not allow casual gamblers to deduct gambling losses as an itemized deduction.
 Professional gamblers are allowed to, but their returns may be subject to extra scrutiny.